 CyberpowerPC Gamer Xtreme GXiVR8020A4 Specifications

-We will note that CyberpowerPC have been known to switch the exact brands or model of hardware components to suit availability (particularly on components such as the power supply, RAM, motherboard, storage drives and optical drives).
+We will note that CyberpowerPC have been known to switch the exact brands or model of hardware components to suit availability (particularly on components such as the power supply, RAM, motherboard, storage drives etc).
 The following specification are based on the best known information at the time of writing and based on the assumption that the parts offered will be the same as those in the GXiVR8020A3 model (since they appear to be the same computer but just with a different case).

 Windows 10 Home